testdrivenio/react-hooks/React_Hooks_Part_2.md

 1. Are there rules to using hooks?
 1. What is a custom hook?
-1. When do I use custom hooks?
+1. Can I see the benifits of using hooks?

 ## Rules of Hooks